hoekinsights/chartout/README.md

 ## Highlights

-- **Works with your chart library** — Python: Altair and matplotlib today; JavaScript: Observable Plot and ECharts, plus any library that renders SVG
+- **Works with your chart library.** Python: Altair and matplotlib today; JavaScript: Observable Plot and ECharts, plus any library that renders SVG.
-- **Flexible integration** — let users pick a product, preselect one, or build the cart ahead of time
+- **Flexible integration.** Let users pick a product, preselect one, or build the cart ahead of time.
-- **Real-time 3D preview** — interactive mockups with fine-grained placement controls
+- **Real-time 3D preview.** Interactive mockups with fine-grained placement controls.
-- **Ships worldwide** — printed on demand and delivered to most countries
+- **Ships worldwide.** Printed on demand and delivered to most countries.

 ChartOut follows a "support all, depend on none" design: only `anywidget` and `traitlets` are required on the Python side.
 Chart libraries are optional extras.